 Poland | Swietokrzyskie | Monthly report July: Farm Animal Service

-In July, our FAS team visited 21 farms, trimmed the hooves of 29 horses and the claws of three cows.
-Additionally, two new farmers joined our ATET programme.
+In total, our FAS team visited 13 farms in July.
+We trimmed the hooves of 23 horses, and the claws of two cows.